BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 Then connect your minichord to the computer with a USB mini cable.
 Please make sure that the cable used is not "charge-only" and supports data.

 Reload the webpage.
-You should be shown a prompt asking you to "Control and reprogramme youy Midi Devices".
+You should be shown a prompt asking you to "Control and reprogram youy Midi Devices".
 Allow it.
 This is necessary to send Midi sysex commands that are used to programm the minichord.

 The minichord should then be connected.
 If not, a red warning should give you instruction to allow you to identify which step failed.